bjpcjp/rails-5-1-1-demo-hartl/README.md

 # README

 ### This is a placeholder for a README doc.
-* Completed thru Chapter 13.
+* Completed thru Chapter 14.
+Done!